simpligility/maven-training/introduction_to_maven.md

 * Don't go into all the detail.
 This class is not a reference book.
 * Don't talk about where resource filters go, they are not there yet.  src/main/java, src/test/java - that's it.
+* You'll note that we introduce dependency scope out of order here.
+This is fine, we're hinting at the next section.

 # BREAK (10 minutes)